AdobeDocs/analytics.en/help/analyze/tech-previews/overview.md

 1. Click **Submit** to return to the main Previews portal.

 ## Additional information

-* Labs is currently released as early access to a limited number of customers, but will be widely-released later.

 * Some prototypes within Labs become Analytics features, others may not.
 Your feedback drives the decision, so review the prototypes and let Adobe know how valuable you find them.